 ACTION ALERT: Call Tallahassee About Medical Cannabis

-We were able to meet with a few dozen decision makers, and we learned quickly that your voice is absolutely necessary for the proper implementation of the constitutionally mandated program.
+He was able to meet with a few dozen decision makers, and learned quickly that your voice is absolutely necessary for the proper implementation of the constitutionally mandated program.

 What you need to know

 - There have been 6 bills introduced to implement Amendment 2 – five from the Senate, one from the House.

 - The House bill, introduced by Representative (and House Majority Leader) Ray Rodrigues (R-Estero) is HB 1397.
 It is the most restrictive and conservative piece of legislation that has been offered this session.

 - Five Senate bills have been introduced – SB 406 (Bradley), SB 614 (Brandes), SB 1388 (Artiles), SB 1666 (Braynon), SB 1758 (Grimsley).